jkotlinski/lsdpack/README.md

 lsdpack plays back LSDj songs using an emulated Game Boy Color and records direct writes to the sound chip.
 This recording can be played back from another ROM using a custom player.

 The included player is very fast and can easily play songs that would choke LSDj on a Game Boy Classic.
-Since recordings take a lot of ROM, an MBC5 cartridge is required.
+Since recordings take a lot of ROM, an MBC5 cartridge is recommended.

 ROM+CPU consumption varies with song contents.
 Features like sample playback or FAST/DRUM P and V commands are especially demanding, since they update the sound chip 360 times/second.